Information for Visiting MD Students

 Information for Non-LCME Students

-Due to limited availability we are unable to process requests from students enrolled in medical school abroad to apply for an elective at NYU School of Medicine during the 2017–2018 Academic Year (July 2017 – June 2018).
+Due to limited availability, we are unable to process requests for an elective at NYU Grossman School of Medicine from students enrolled in non-LCME-approved medical schools.
 In addition, we do not have an observer category.